 As for the elves, it is important to note that even if they were sweat shop laborers or slaves, the North Pole is not part of any country, so they would not be covered by any employee labor laws.
 That being said, those who have seen Santa’s workshop have said that the elves seem particularly happy and content in their duties, indicating that they may even be volunteers receiving free housing, food and cash stipends in exchange for their generous services.
 Until an elf complains or is seen being abused, there is no reason to believe they are being mistreated, even if it is only an ethical issue and not a legal matter.

-Santa, if you are accused of violating any law in California, North County San Diego lawyer Peter M. Liss can help.
+Santa, if you are accused of violating any laws in California, Peter M. Liss can help.
 Please call (760) 643-4050 to schedule a free initial consultation.

 Creative Commons Image by Shawn Collins